cacosta12345/About-Me/README.md

-# LAB - 4
+# LAB - 5b

 ## About Me

-This is the about me project, 3rd day.
-Added functions to js file along with my partner Kyle Aleman.
+This is the about me project, last day.
+Finished the rest of the CSS issues.

 ### Author: Christopher Acosta